mattialiguoro/Open-Set-Hierarchical-Classification-of-Mosquito-Species/README.md

 To run **inference**, simply:
 1. Execute all cells up to (and including) the *model cell* in `Train_and_inference.ipynb`.
-2. Load the pre-trained model available at this [Google Drive folder](https://drive.google.com/drive/folders/14rYu47K1gCN46UN7HOyw08LQ_Q3MHbPY?usp=sharing) folder.
+2. Load the pre-trained model available at this [Google Drive folder](https://drive.google.com/drive/folders/14rYu47K1gCN46UN7HOyw08LQ_Q3MHbPY?usp=sharing).

-### Model trained and history Folder
 This folder contains:
 - The **best trained model**, fine-tuned on the custom dataset.
 - The **training history** of accuracy and loss metrics for both **gender** and **species** classification on training and validation sets.